Last Updated on June 16, 2021

 Another gorgeous hike is through Bodega Ridge Provincial Park.
 It is a 5.8-mile trail that leads you uphill along the top of the bodega ridge, through a forested area, and along the cliff edge.
 You get a view over Trincomali Channel and as far as Vancouver Island.
 The forest on the way up is, of course, gorgeous.

 I even got a good jump near one of the viewing areas when a full-grown garter snake decided to slither as fast as it could right across the trail in front of me.
-What was it with snakes slithering out in front of me on this trip? (haha)

-Galiano Caves
+Galiano Sandstone Caves

 Galiano Island possesses some breathtaking geological formations.
 We were particularly excited to find this sandstone cave at Retreat Cove.
 We were lucky to have the caves to ourselves for an hour and it was so nice to have some time to relax, dip our toes in the water and catch some rays.
-My goodness that felt so good!
+My goodness, that felt so good!

-Wildlife
+Wildlife On Galiano

 We were hoping to spot some whales, but as per usual, we were not that lucky.
-Unless we are on a whale watching trip, the whales always seem to elude our view.
+Unless we are on a whale-watching trip, the whales always seem to elude our view.
 One day we will have a spectacular whale sighting that happens by chance.

 There is a large amount of deer on Galiano.
 On one day alone, driving Porlier Pass Road, we counted 16 deer, including some super cute babies.
 The deer were also obviously on island time as they took their precious time crossing the road, unconcerned that they should be probably moving a little faster with the cars passing by.

 One of our favourite sightings was a very curious Otter at Pebble Beach around Cable Bay.
-A day earlier, there was a baby Otter swimming the waters, crying something fierce for its Mama.
+A day earlier, there was a baby Otter swimming in the waters, crying something fierce for its Mama.
 It was a heartbreaking cry.
-We thought we would start the next day at Pebble Beach again, to see what it looked at with the tide out since our first visit we found loud crashing waves.
+We thought we would start the next day at Pebble Beach again, to see what it looked like with the tide out since our first visit we found loud crashing waves.
 Climbing over the sandstone, an Otter appeared and remained curious about us for some time.
 He scurried towards the water and as we walked along the sandstone, he popped up and down with the waves, following us along the shore until he realized that we really were not that exciting to stalk.

 Pebble Beach